w-duffy/capstone-resources/README.md

 Students plagiarising another student's source code will be dismissed.
 This is an assessment to utilize the knowledge gained from the previous modules to build what you have learned.

 ## Camera Etiquacy
-Students **MUST** have their cameras on during live lectures in Module 7, including during the Career Quest.
+Students **MUST** have their cameras on during live lectures and anytime they're interacting with staff or students in Module 7, including during the Career Quest.
 Students who have their cameras off, are AFK/not present, or do not show their full face in the camera view, will receive a **strike**.
-Students who need to step away from the camera for a brief moment, please use the coffee reaction emoji on Zoom that says "I'm away".
-Students who need to be away from the camera for more than 15 minutes, please communicate with the staff.

 ## Some Useful Development Links